 a Certificate of Relief from Civil Disabilities will not prevent forfeiture

 of driver's licenses.
 (There are other legal options that exist -

-regarding the suspension and revocation of driving privileges – which our
+regarding the suspension and revocation of driving privileges –

 New York DWI attorneys can handle for you)